ghabs/notes.bengoldhaber/_notes/Use the first person instead of the second person.md

 The second statement is more direct and more honest.
 The first feels, to me, like I'm trying to sneak in my thoughts and opinions in an indirect manner, that I'm hiding within a thought experiment my true habits.

 This is a tough habit to break - when writing this I had to remove several "you's" that seemd to magically appear.
-I also frequently engage in this type of second person language because sometimes I want to sneak in my true beliefs in a diplomatic, deft manner to avoid conflict.
+I also frequently engage in this type of second person language because I want to sneak in my true beliefs in a diplomatic, deft manner to avoid conflict.
 However I now believe it's good to have a [[bias towards radical transparency]], and the language I use externally and internally should mirror that.

 **Related Open Questions:**